wp-plugins/bbpress-like-topics/readme.txt

 == Installation ==

-Just use the shortcode [bbpressliketopics postID = postID] to show how many likes the post's got <br/>
-Just use the shortcode [bbpressliketopics_withlike postID = postID] to show how many likes the post's got and allow users to like it<br/>
+Just use the shortcode [bbpressliketopics postID = postID] to show how many likes the post's got \n Just use the shortcode [bbpressliketopics_withlike postID = postID] to show how many likes the post's got and allow users to like it \n
-Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes the post's got and allow users to like it<br/>
+Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes the post's got and allow users to like it \n

 == Frequently Asked Questions ==